TheWorldOfSoftware/WorldOfSoftware/README.md

-# OpenSoftwareCorp
+# WorldOfSoftware

-Official monorepo managed and maintained by the OpenSoftware corporation and community.
+Official monorepo managed and maintained by the World of Software corporation and community.